Undergraduate Course

 Credits: 20

-This module is your introduction to media ecology, which encourages you to understand media as anything in which meaning or communication takes place.
-You will explore the deep history of media and allied technologies (for example writing, printing and painting) to examine how media can determine the possibilities of communication, creative activity and understanding.
-You will examine how traditional, new and emergent technologies influence our relationship with information and culture.
-You will also think about how these factors affect social organisation, aesthetic practice and political structure.
+This module is your introduction to media ecology, an approach which understands media as anything through which meaning or communication takes place.
+Using this approach, you will explore the deep history of media and allied technologies (for example writing, printing and painting) to examine how media can determine the possibilities of communication, creative activity and understanding.
+You will examine how traditional, new and emergent technologies influence our relationship with information and culture, and consider how these factors can affect social organisation, aesthetic practice and political structures.

 Year 2